 The Libraries Transform Communities Engagement Grant is an annual grant to recognize, promote, and support innovative and meaningful community engagement efforts in libraries.
 Community engagement is the process of working collaboratively with community members – be they library patrons, residents, faculty, students, or local organizations – to address issues for the betterment of the community.

-Each year, the grant supports a community engagement project with a specific theme.
-For the 2020–2021 cycle, libraries were invited to submit applications for a community engagement project that focuses on anti-racism.
-The grant was awarded to a library with a demonstrated commitment to anti-racism work to continue or expand their community engagement programming.
+Each year, the grant will focus on supporting a community engagement project with a specific theme.
+For the 2021–2022 cycle, libraries will be invited to submit applications for a community engagement project that focuses on a social justice issue of importance in their communities.
+Interested libraries should work collaboratively with community members and at least one partner organization to develop a project that addresses a local issue and builds upon community assets.

-Applications are currently closed.
-Applications for the 2021-2022 grant cycle will re-open in December 2021.
+Applications for the 2021-2022 cycle are now closed.
+The 2022-2023 cycle will open in December 2022.
 To be notified about this and other grant opportunities from ALA's Public Programs Office, sign up for the Programming Librarian newsletter.

 The Libraries Transform Communities Engagement Grant was made possible by former ALA president and longtime generous supporter Nancy Kranich, with additional contributions raised by solicitations and a matching opportunity in 2017.